gfifgfifofich/Engine/README.md

 // all the weights and biases can be grabbed from its arrays directly, wia poiters to a start of each layer.
 // data layouts are fully compatible

-// hardcoded arrays of NN on CPU. float Weights[insize * outsize];
+// hardcoded arrays of NN.
+Representation of NN on CPU. float Weights[insize * outsize];
 float Biases[outsize];
 float Weights2[outsize * outsize2];